python/cpython/PCbuild/readme.txt

 C RUNTIME
 ---------

-Visual Studio 2008 uses version 9 of the C runtime (MSVCRT9).
-The executables are linked to a CRT "side by side" assembly which must be present on the target machine.
-This is avalible under the VC/Redist folder of your visual studio distribution.
-On XP and later operating systems that support side-by-side assemblies it is not enough to have the msvcrt90.dll present, it has to be there as a whole assembly, that is, a folder with the .dll and a .manifest.
-Also, a check is made for the correct version.
-Therefore, one should distribute this assembly with the dlls, and keep it in the same directory.
-For compatibility with older systems, one should also set the PATH to this directory so that the dll can be found.
+Visual Studio 2010 uses version 10 of the C runtime (MSVCRT9).
+The executables no longer use the "Side by Side" assemblies used in previous versions of the compiler.
+This simplifies distribution of applications.
+The run time libraries are avalible under the VC/Redist folder of your visual studio distribution.
 For more info, see the Readme in the VC/Redist folder.

 SUBPROJECTS
 -----------